JNH2/private-education/README.md

         <section id="about" class="about-section">
             <div class="container">
                 <h2 class="section-title">About Us</h2>
-                <p>Welcome to Zhixuetang, your smart partner in academic growth.
+                <p>Welcome to Apos private education, your smart partner in academic growth.
 We specialize in providing high-quality extracurricular tutoring for students from **Grade 3 of primary school to Grade 12 of high school**.
 At Zhixuetang, we are committed to inspiring students' learning potential and cultivating their critical thinking and problem-solving skills.
 We believe that through personalized teaching methods and professional guidance, every student can find the learning path that best suits them, confidently facing future challenges.</p>
             </div>
         </section>